 When diagnosed and treated early, many eye diseases can be controlled so patients can preserve their eyesight.

-Glaucoma is one of the leading causes of blindness in the U.S. It most often occurs in people over age 40.
-People with a family history of glaucoma, African Americans, and those who are very nearsighted or diabetic are at a higher risk of developing the disease.
+Glaucoma is one of the leading causes of blindness in the U.S. People with a family history of glaucoma, African Americans, and those who are very nearsighted or diabetic are at a higher risk of developing the disease.

 The most common type of glaucoma develops gradually and painlessly, without symptoms.
 A rare type occurs rapidly and symptoms may include blurred vision, loss of side vision, seeing colored rings around lights and pain or redness in the eyes.